tcpalmer/nina-scheduler/roadmap.md

 ## General
 * Implement the Image Grader.
 * Support for the meridian window restriction.
+* Support for multiple cameras on a single mount, similar to the Synchronization plugin.
 * Save a thumbnail image with the image metadata.
 * Provide ability to bulk load targets from a CSV file.
 * Support undo/redo operations in the database (maybe but no time soon).